- Reference Number: HEY1013/2025

 Caring for your Chest / Rib Injuries

 Deep breathing exercises are extremely important for the prevention of chest infections and should be carried out at least every hour whilst you are awake.
-Taking 5 – 10 slow deep breaths (as deeply as you can) every hour will reduce the chances of you developing a chest infection, the healthcare team looking after you will provide you with instruction on deep breathing exercises prior to discharging you from hospital.
+Taking 5 to 10 slow deep breaths (as deeply as you can) every hour will reduce the chances of you developing a chest infection.

 Should you require further advice on the issues contained in this advice sheet, please do not hesitate to contact the Emergency Department.